SchokiCoder/book_modern_c/src/19_debugging.md

 "Wait that last one is not true, i can add all my 'printf' calls in 10 seconds flat."
-Yes, you can but when is your debugging really done with just a few prints?
+Yes, you can but when is your debugging really done with just a few print calls?
-Just imagine debugging our previous example with print's.
-Also the other reasons are more than enough to deter every experienced programmer from print's.
+Just imagine debugging our previous example with only "printf".
+Also the other reasons are more than enough to deter every experienced programmer from that.